100 Art Therapy Exercises for Mental Health with Examples

 Practice ikebana – this exercise is similar to gardening.
 Basically, you arrange flower vases in a simple, yet aesthetic way.

-Therapy through theatre – enroll in an acting class and learn to control and express your emotions.
+Therapy through theater – enroll in an acting class and learn to control and express your emotions.
 Also, a great exercise is to pretend you’re someone else and to understand what they would think.
 Acting will also involve lots of art therapy exercises for mental health.

 Practice martial arts